AMfeta99/Generative_AI/ColorWizard/README.md

    <em>Chameleon with its decomposition into L*, a* and b* channels</em>
   </p>

-  B) Classification: Instead of treating color prediction as a regression task, where the network outputs continuous color values, the color space was quantized (313 bins) and model predict the most likely bin, similar to a clssification task.
+  **B) Classification:** Instead of treating color prediction as a regression task, where the network outputs continuous color values, the color space was quantized (313 bins) and model predict the most likely bin, similar to a clssification task.

-  C) Class Rebalancing
+  **C) Class Rebalancing:**

+  **D)Objective Function:**

 - ### 2.
 GANs - Adversarial Game